 Dates and reminders can be added to tasks, even if they weren’t included in the original email, and tasks can be easily delegated with automatic notifiers and no need to manually follow up.
 Flow-e’s visual kanban boards help tasks stay simple, organized, and on track.
 And meetings can be scheduled within the same interface, without going to a separate window.

-Because Flow-e is simply a visualization layer on top of your existing Gmail or Outlook, it never stores your data or requires special permissions.
+Because Flow-e is simply a visualization layer on top of your existing Outlook, it never stores your data or requires special permissions.
 Tools like Flow-e are a brilliant compromise between the need to take control and manage your own work, and the need to remain in constant communication with teams and stakeholders.

 The solution isn’t to continue working with limited email systems or adopt separate task management applications.
 The solution is to find a way to work with task management, schedules and calendars, and email all at the same time, leveraging the strengths of each.